Woolong-coin/woolong-wallet-electron/README.md

 ### Features:

-This wallet contains the basic functions required to manage your TurtleCoin assets:
+This wallet contains the basic functions required to manage your Woolong assets:

 * Wallet creation:
   * Create new wallet.